 The electrical outlets in your cabins and elsewhere on the ship are 220 volts and Scandinavian two-prong plugs.
 We recommend that you bring an international adapter if you have devices that need to charge.
 All cabins are also equipped with USB outlets for charging of smartphones and cameras.

-Gratuities optional and at your discretion.
+Gratuities are optional and at your discretion.
 If you decide to tip, a rough guideline is USD $14 per person per day.
 This can be added to your shipboard account and paid by credit card or cash.

 Please note that there are no laundry facilities on board.

 All information presented by the guides will be in two languages - Swedish and English.
 (Unless the departure has been sold as for example a German speaking departure.)
 The crew on board speaks English.